Controlled-Environment Lighting Laboratory

-Another research project entitled "Development of Sole-Source Lighting Guidelines for the Production of Floriculture Transplants" is partly supported by the Mengzi Zhang and post-doctoral research associate Yujin Park, will provide a better understanding of how sole-source lighting (primarily from blue, red, and far-red LEDs) affects growth and development on a range of floriculture crops, especially annual bedding plants..
-This project, led by M.S. candidate
+CELL is used for another research project entitled "Development of Sole-Source Lighting Guidelines for the Production of Floriculture Transplants", which is supported by the American Floral Endowment.
+This project will provide a better understanding of how sole-source lighting (primarily from blue, red, and far-red LEDs) affects growth and development on a range of floriculture seedling plugs, especially annual bedding plants.
+Trade magazine articles that feature some of our results are here.

 CELL is located on the first floor of the Plant and Soil Sciences Building (room A154).
 Students and visitors can look inside CELL through its large windows from the corridor, which can potentially spark their curiosity about the emerging vertical farming industry.
-We participated in the MSU Science Festival in April, 2018, in which over 120 people of all ages participated in our Growing Food Without Sunlight or Soil tours.
+It also serves to demonstrate indoor growing systems to inform growers and capture the interest of students and the public about this future of farming.

 We gratefully thank the following for funding and support of CELL and related plant science research projects: